Semmelweis University Contributes to Human Space Exploration and Medical Innovation

 Implications and Future Prospects

-The research at Semmelweis University does not only benefit astronauts but also holds immense potential for ground-based medicine.
+The research at Semmelweis University not only benefits astronauts but also holds immense potential for ground-based medicine.
 Telemedicine applications developed during these space projects can lead to innovative remote healthcare solutions, enhancing diagnostic accuracy and treatment options in remote or underserved regions.

 Moreover, understanding physiological changes in microgravity provides insights into aging and degenerative diseases, opening new avenues for research into cardiovascular and neurological health management.